 For a general overview of bankruptcy exemptions, visit the Bankruptcy Exemption topic page.

-Married couples filing a joint bankruptcy in New Hampshire may double the exemption amounts.
-This means that each spouse may claim the full exemption amount for any property in which the spouse has ownership interest.
-For example, if both you and your spouse own a car and you file a joint bankruptcy, you can double the amount of the applicable exemption to protect that car’s value.
+Married couples filing a joint bankruptcy in New Hampshire can each claim the full exemption amount, or "double" the exemption, for any property in which the spouse has an ownership interest.
+For example, if both you and your spouse own a car and you file jointly, you can double the exemption amount and protect more of the car’s value.

 Here are some of the most common exemptions available under New Hampshire law.
 Unless otherwise indicated, all references are to the New Hampshire Revised Statutes Annotated.

-The homestead exemption protects up to $100,000 of equity in your homestead, including manufactured homes, which you own and in which you live.
-If you live in a manufactured home that sits upon land owned by someone else, you may not use your homestead exemption to protect the land.
-Spouses may double the homestead exemption.
-N.H.
+The homestead exemption protects up to $120,000 of equity in your homestead, including manufactured homes, which you own and in which you live.
+Spouses can double the homestead exemption.
+(N.H.
 Rev. Stat.
-Ann. §480:1
+Ann. §480:1)

 For more details about how the homestead exemption works in New Hampshire, see The New Hampshire Homestead Exemption.